AyoKeito/e621updater-python/README.md

 # e621updater-python

 Initial release of e621updater rewritten in python.
-This is a **BETA** release written mostly by OpenAI ChatGPT.
+This script is mostly written by OpenAI ChatGPT.
 It works, at least on my PC.
 There are a lot of things to improve in this code.
 Contributions are welcome.

 You will also need exiftool.exe (https://www.sno.phy.queensu.ca/~phil/exiftool/) in the working folder.